mobilepadawan/Python/README.md

 # Python
-Python code and samples built to learn in a University Diploma
+Python code and samples built to learn in a University Diploma.
+This material and sample code was created to make profing in the UNTREF Backend development University Diploma.
+Do not distribute free this material under another licenses, is just for learning purposes.

 ## Python - Clase 01